PaulWassermann/GeoDataProcessing/readme.md

 The application can only be run on Windows 10.

 ### Installation

-Go to "Releases" and click on "sourcecode".
+Go to "Releases" and click on "Source code".

 ### User guide